 Follow the path along the eastern shore of the reservoir and over the causeway and into the dense coniferous woodland of Gisburn Forest.
 Keep to the signed footpaths and logging tracks, following Bottoms Beck then climbing through the woods to the craggy outcrop of Whelpstone Crag for some of the most expansive views in the whole of Bowland.

-Whelpstone Crag and nearby Bowland Knotts are prominent gritstone outcrops where the complex geological formations of the Bowland Fells emerge from the peat uplands on the eastern boundary of the AONB.
+Whelpstone Crag and nearby Bowland Knotts are prominent gritstone outcrops where the complex geological formations of the Bowland Fells emerge from the peat uplands on the eastern boundary of the National Landscape.
 Expensive views extend across the upper Ribble Valley and the stark geological fracture of the Craven Fault, above which the limestone terraces and pavements of the Yorkshire Three Peaks dominate the horizon.

 If you’re lucky – especially in May or early June – you might catch a glimpse of a hen harrier soaring above the ridgeline, or perhaps a peregrine falcon or mercurial merlin hawking meadow pipits above the moorland.

 Follow the well-worn path to the right of the Whelpstones and through the gate to reach the trig point before following the ridge for half a mile then starting the long gradual descent through the rich pastureland of the Ribble Valley to reach Giggleswick Station.

 The Craven Arms is just across the A65 (very busy road – cross with care!) from the station and there is a wider selection of cafes, pubs and restaurants in the pretty Dales town of Settle – just a 15-minute walk from Giggleswick Station.

 This is an abridged version of a walking route published in the Cicerone Guide to Walking in Lancashire.
 For a more comprehensive route description and detailed maps, the guide is available to purchase online from the Cicerone Online Shop